stefjen07/routing-backend-course/osm-data-preparation/osm-data-downloading/README.md

 # Lesson 2.
 Downloading OSM data

 To work with OpenStreetMap data, the first step is to download the data in a format that can be used by your application.
-In this lesson, we will explore the different ways to download OSM data, including using the OSM website, the Overpass API, and third-party data providers.
+In this lesson, we will explore the different ways to download OSM data, including using the OSM website and third-party data providers.

 ## Downloading Data from the OSM Website